HydroProtocol/liquidation_bot/README.md

 #### Parameters

-The bot will ask for the following parameters for the first time and stored them at `/your/file/path/config.json`.
-Edit this file to adjust bot parameters.
+The bot will ask for the following parameters for the first run:

 * `PRIVATE_KEY` - Private key of the account to join liquidation